Massachusetts House of Representatives' 16th Essex district

 Massachusetts House of Representatives' 16th Essex district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
-It covers part of the city of Lawrence in Essex County.
-Democrat Francisco Paulino of Lawrence has represented the district since 2023.
+It covers part of the city of Lawrence and Methuen in Essex County.
+Since January 4, 2023 Francisco E. Paulino of the Democratic Party has represented the district following the 2022 Massachusetts House of Representatives election.

-The current district geographic boundary overlaps with that of the Massachusetts Senate's 2nd Essex and Middlesex district.